Ending your membership in our Plan may be voluntary (your own choice) or involuntary (not your own choice):

 - If you are planning on switching to the Original Medicare Plan and joining a Medicare Prescription drug plan: Simply join the new Medicare Prescription drug plan.
 You will be disenrolled from our plan when your new plan's coverage begins on January 1.

 - If you are planning on switching to the Original Medicare Plan without a Medicare Prescription drug plan: Contact customer service for information on how to request disenrollment.
-You may also call 1-800-MEDICARE (1-800-633-4227) to request disenrollment from our plan.
+You may also call 1-800-MEDICARE (1-800-633-4227), 24 hours per day, seven days per week, to request disenrollment from our plan.
 TTY users should call 711.
 Your enrollment in Original Medicare will be effective January 1.

 Please note: until your membership ends, you must keep getting your Medicare services and prescription drug coverage through our Plan